Start a Fencing and Barbed Wire Trading Business in Dubai

 Fencing and barbed wire products serve a wide range of end users, including construction contractors, agricultural operators, industrial facility managers, government infrastructure projects, and private security companies.
 The UAE's position as a re-export hub also means that traders can supply markets across the GCC, East Africa, South Asia, and beyond, significantly expanding the addressable market beyond domestic demand alone.

-The relevant activity for this business falls under Activity Code 4752.53, classified as a Trading Licence within the Trading category.
-This licence covers the wholesale and retail trading of fencing materials and barbed wire, including galvanised wire, chain-link fencing, razor wire, welded mesh panels, and related perimeter security products.
+The relevant activity for this business falls under Activity Code 4752.53, classified as a Trading License within the Trading category.
+This license covers the wholesale and retail trading of fencing materials and barbed wire, including galvanised wire, chain-link fencing, razor wire, welded mesh panels, and related perimeter security products.

-Under this activity, licence holders are permitted to import, store, distribute, and re-export fencing and barbed wire products.
-The licence does not cover manufacturing or installation services, which would require separate activity classifications.
+Under this activity, license holders are permitted to import, store, distribute, and re-export fencing and barbed wire products.
+The license does not cover manufacturing or installation services, which would require separate activity classifications.

 Why Choose Dubai South Business Hub Free Zone